Skip to navigation Skip to content

-The kitchen in particular can be a hotspot for germs.
-Harmful bacteria such as E. coli, Salmonella and Listeria can spread through food, utensils and everyday surfaces if they aren’t cleaned properly.
-In fact, around 2.4 million cases of food poisoning are estimated to occur in the UK each year, according to the Food Standards Agency, with some of these linked back to the home.
+Harmful bacteria such as E. coli, Salmonella and Listeria can spread through food, utensils and everyday surfaces if good hygiene isn't maintained.
+In fact, around 2.4 million cases of foodborne illness occur in the UK each year, according to the Food Standards Agency.

-To help, using findings from a scientific study published via the National Library of Medicine, we've mapped the bacteria hotspots in the kitchen and included practical tips for tackling these areas, from fridges and taps to dishwashers and sinks.
+To help, using findings from a scientific study published via the National Library of Medicine, we've mapped some of the key bacteria hotspots around the kitchen and shared practical tips for keeping them clean.

 Bacteria heatmap: what the research shows